 Q: How much money will this operating levy generate for Bellbrook-Sugarcreek Schools?

-A: This operating levy will generate approximately $3.3 million annually for the school district and will help the district to continue providing the level of services and programs that it currently offers.
+A: This operating levy will generate approximately $3,322,000 annually for the school district and will help the district to continue providing the level of services and programs that it currently offers.

 Q: How much would this levy cost me?

-A: If passed, the levy would cost residents approximately $16.60 per month $100,000 appraised market value per the county auditor’s website.
+A: If passed, the levy would cost residents approximately $16.63 per month or $199.50 per year for $100,000 appraised market value per the county auditor’s website.
 To find out what that means for your home, visit https://www.co.greene.oh.us/366/Auditor and go to Property Search.

 Q: How did the Bellbrook-Sugarcreek Board of Education decide on the amount needed?

-A: During the November 2019 board meeting, the board members considered several levy options.
-Based on the facts and figures available at that point in time and with the $2.3 million in cuts and reductions the district has already made, the board ultimately settled on the lowest possible scenario for the March ballot issue - a 5.7-mill operating levy - that would allow the district to be in the black as projected by the most recent five-year forecast.
+A: During the June and July 2020 board meetings, the board members discussed and considered several levy options.
+Based on the facts and figures available at that point in time, the two past levy failures, the $4.8 million in cuts and reductions the district has already made, the $353,127 in net state reductions, and the possible reinstatement of past district reductions, the board ultimately settled on the lowest possible scenario for the November ballot issue - a 5.7 mill continuing operating levy - that would allow the district to be in the black at the end of 5 years.
 The district is diligent about managing the budget in an open and transparent manner, operating a lean budget while keeping expenses to a minimum, and constantly looking for ways to keep expenses as low as possible.

 Q: Hasn’t the district already made a lot of cuts over the past couple of years?

-Here is a complete overview of the more than $2.3 million in reductions that have been made:
+Here is an overview of the more than $4.8 million in reductions that have been made:

-In the summer of 2018, the district made $500,000 in budget reductions.
+Summer of 2018 Reductions, the district made $500,000 in budget reductions.
 This included four teaching positions, a part-time mechanic, and a reduction in budgets in the areas of technology and building operations.

 Q: I have heard a bit about the state report card.
 What outcomes did we see for Bellbrook-Sugarcreek on the latest report card?